William Davidson (bishop): Ordained ministry

 Davidson was ordained deacon on August 23, 1946, in St Peter's Pro-Cathedral and then a priest on April 25, 1947, by the Bishop of Montana Henry H. Daniels.
 In 1946 he became vicar in charge of churches in Townsend, Montana, White Sulphur Springs, Montana, and Martinsdale, Montana, while in 1952 he became rector of St James’ Church in Lewistown, Montana.
 Between 1956 and 1962 he worked in the National Council of the Episcopal Church in New York City as Associate Secretary of the Division of Town and Country Work.
 In 1962 he returned to parish ministry and served as rector of Grace Church in Jamestown, North Dakota.

 Bishop

-Davidson was elected Missionary Bishop of Western Texas in September 1965 and consecrated by John E. Hines on January 6, 1966, at the auditorium of Mount Mary College in Salina, Kansas.
+Davidson was elected Missionary Bishop of Western Texas in September 1965 and consecrated with John E. Hines as chief consecrator on January 6, 1966, at the auditorium of Mount Mary College in Salina, Kansas.
 On October 15, 1971, the Diocese of Western Texas was created and he became its first diocesan bishop.
 He held the post until his resignation on November 15, 1980.
 In May of that year he was named Assistant Bishop of Ohio and started in that role that November.
 He then retired from Ohio in 1986.
-After that he served as assistant bishop in a number of dioceses. notably Indianapolis, Central New York, Pennsylvania, Pittsburgh, Rio Grande and Colorado.
+After that he served as assistant bishop in a number of dioceses, notably Indianapolis, Central New York, Pennsylvania, Pittsburgh, Rio Grande and Colorado.
 He died on May 8, 2006, in Loveland, Colorado.